millerms/CranburyChiropractic/_pages/insurance.md

 excerpt: "Plans we accept, how billing works, and what to expect for costs."
 ---

 Welcome!
 This page explains the plans we accept, how to use your benefits, and what to expect for costs.
-If you have a question that isn’t covered here, call us — we’re happy to help.
+If you have a question that isn’t covered here, call us.
+We’re happy to help.
 {: .reveal .reveal--up }

 ---